-Russell Bentley: Pro-Russia fighter from Texas disappears in Donetsk
+Russell Bentley: Pro-Russia fighter from US dies after Donetsk ‘abduction’

 Except for the ongoing war, he said there was no specific threat surrounding Bentley.

-He said Bentley’s abduction highlights the challenges of enforcing order and law in the Donetsk region, where he was abducted, as it is “one of the grey areas” lacking specific control.
+He said Bentley’s death highlights the challenges of enforcing order and law in the Donetsk region, where he was abducted, as it is “one of the grey areas” lacking specific control.

 He said that he and everyone who knows Bentley appreciate “his humanitarian work and, most importantly, his military work,” describing him as an “extraordinary personality”.